rticommunity/rticonnextdds-usecases-energy/ExampleCode/src/Visualizer/README.md

-# Example Code: Microgrid Controller
+# Example Code: Visualization

-## Microgrid Controller
+## Visualizer
-This application combines microgrid control and microgrid optimization.
-Within the application these roles are kept relatively separate, which could allow for splitting them into two different applications.
+Combining GTK+ 3.0 and RTI Connext DDS, this application provides a graphical user interface to the system, taking data from the different grid elements and presenting it to the user.
+This interface can also be used to modify some system parameters and cause the microgrid to connect to and disconnect from the main grid.

 ### Published Topics

 - **Control_Power**
 - **Control_Device**
+- **Control_Microgrid**
+- **Control_Irradiance**
-- **Status_Microgrid**
+- **Control_SOC**
 - **VF_Device_Active**

 ### Subscribed Topics